Azure/AML-Kubernetes/docs/attach-compute.md

 * `--file`

-   Local path to the YAML file containing the compute specification.
-Ignoring this param will allow the default compute configuration for simple compute attach scenario, or specify a YAML file with customized compute defination for advanced attach scenario.
+   Local path to the YAML file containing the compute specification. **Ignoring this param will allow the default compute configuration for simple compute attach scenario, or specify a YAML file with customized compute defination for advanced attach scenario**.
 * `--no-wait`

    Do not wait for the long-running operation to finish.